VereSchulpen/Super-Host-worth-it-/README.md

 ## Method and results

+A quantitative analysis will be made on the dataset of Airbnb to answer the research question wether there is difference in pricing between super hosts and non-super hosts.
+The method is quantitative because we measure in numbers.
+The columns of the dataset of Venice will be analysed from an CSV file in R-studio and uploaded to Github.

 First, introduce and motivate your chosen method, and explain how it contributes to solving the research question/business problem.

 Second, summarize your results concisely.
 Make use of subheaders where appropriate.